Wilderness Committee Staff and Board of Directors

 Torrance grew up on Vancouver Island in constant contact with nature, developing strong environmentalist values at a young age.
 He pursued this passion into university, studying geography and getting involved in the environmental movement as a volunteer.
 After graduating, Torrance volunteered and worked for several non-profit environmental and parks organizations on Vancouver Island, and travelled extensively in Latin America.
 Torrance joined the Wilderness Committee as Vancouver Island Campaigner in spring 2012, and is very excited to be a part of this grassroots, action-based organization.
 Torrance brings outdoor experience, local knowledge, and communications skills to the team.
 Torrance gets out into the woods as often as possible, and spends weekends exploring the back roads and hidden beaches on the Island, with friends or with his dog.
 Here is a video clip of Torrance speaking out in defence of Vancouver Island's Carmanah Walbran Provincial Park.

-Deborah joined the Wilderness Committee in 1997 in the membership services department.
-She handles the Wilderness Committee Trailblazers (monthly giving), manages our membership database, processes donations and membership fees, and supervises the preparation and distribution of membership materials.
+Deborah joined the Wilderness Committee in 1997 in the donor services department.
+She handles the Wilderness Committee Trailblazers (monthly giving), manages our supporter database, processes donations, and supervises the preparation and distribution of supporter materials.
 Deborah also provides assistance in the finance and accounting department.

 Sue Fox, Publications and Product Director, Vancouver